xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 ## Serializing Transform Matrix and Dimension Information {#serialize-transform-dimension}

 In Figma, the local transform matrix and dimension information for shapes are as follows.
 We know that for 2D shapes, the mat3 transform matrix can be decomposed into translation, scale, and rotation parts.
-Among them, X/Y corresponds to translation, and scale will be introduced in the [flip](#flip) section.
+Among them, X/Y corresponds to translation, and scale will be introduced in the [flip](#flip) section. [fig-file-parser]

 ![source: https://help.figma.com/hc/en-us/articles/360039956914-Adjust-alignment-rotation-position-and-dimensions](https://help.figma.com/hc/article_attachments/29799649003671)